Jaeger tracing, welcome to Lightstep!

-Many of the companies I’ve worked with have started from scratch, implementing distributed tracing as a replacement for other monitoring tools or APM suites.
+Many of the companies I’ve worked with have started from scratch, implementing distributed tracing as a replacement for other monitoring tools or APMAPM suites.
 Others though had started their modernization projects using OSS tracing tools like Jaeger.

 Support for Jaeger instrumentation has been adopted by many OSS frameworks and infrastructure technologies, and the rich community support has resulted in many outstanding demos, tutorials, and walkthroughs to help teams get themselves started with tracing.

-Now, those traces can be sent natively to LightStep alongside any other OpenTracing instrumentation or LightStep agents and plugins.
+Now, those traces can be sent natively to Lightstep alongside any other OpenTracing instrumentation or Lightstep agents and plugins.

 We’ve updated our Satellite appliances to natively ingest traces from the Jaeger agentJaeger agent.
-This means you can send all of the same traces to LightStep but gain the ability to:
+This means you can send all of the same traces to Lightstep but gain the ability to:

 Collect unsampled distributed traces without concern for long-term storage or query infrastructure.

-Analyze traces in aggregate using Correlations and Service Diagram to find the commonalities in any user-defined groups, like the p99 for a particular service, operation, or tag.
+Analyze traces in aggregate using CorrelationsCorrelations and Service DiagramService Diagram to find the commonalities in any user-defined groups, like the p99 for a particular service, operation, or tag.

 Dynamic grouping and filtering for hypothesis-driven root cause analysis using Trace Analyzer.

 Hyper-specific, customizable alerting through Slack, Pagerduty, and many other incident management and communication tools.